 Dance Venues

 Ever wondered what the floor is like?
 Is there even a dance floor?
 Carpet, concrete or wood?
 Let me help you out.
-Here is a list of some dance venues with some hints about what you may find when you get there!
+Here is a list of some dance venues with some hints about what you may find when you get there.
+I’ve given a verdict based on how bouncy, slippery and large the dance floor is – having all of these makes for a high verdict.
+If you like atmosphere, Palmers & Co is hard to beat although you should check the band too.

 VenueNotesVerdict